How to Get Out of Stress Debt

 And yes — some things you think are deposits are actually withdrawals.
 An intense workout when your body is already depleted?
 Withdrawal.
 Obsessively checking Instagram?
 Withdrawal.
 Speeding toward your next goal without pausing?
 Withdrawal.

 Breath.
-This is your biggest, most accessible tool.
+Your biggest, most accessible tool.
 Not just during meditation — throughout the day.
 In your car.
 Between meetings.
 Walking to the kitchen.
 Long, slow, full inhales and exhales.
-I use the HeartMath tool to track my heart coherence — it's directly tied to how I'm breathing.
+I use HeartMath to track my heart coherence — it's directly tied to how I'm breathing.

 Meditation.
-I know — some of you are like it doesn't work for me.
-But meditation isn't about emptying your mind.
-It's about watching your mind react and bringing it back.
+Not about emptying your mind — it's about watching your mind react and bringing it back.
 Start with two minutes.
 Work up from there.

 Digital boundaries.
-I downloaded an app called Opal that blocks Instagram during focus time.
-Game changer.
-Because mindlessly tapping your phone every five seconds?
-That's an energy leak.
+I use an app called Opal that blocks Instagram during focus time.
+Mindlessly tapping your phone every five seconds is an energy leak.
+Plug it.

 Restorative practices.
 A long shower.
 A bath.
 A nap.
 Restorative yoga.
 Acupuncture.
 A walk in nature.
 These aren't indulgences — they're deposits.